TAD600/Global_Cultural_Trade_Network/README.md

     H --> I
 ```

-##### Expected outputs:
+#### Expected outputs:
-- STERGM results as csv files
+- STERGM results (`.csv`)
 - Table 6
 - Figure 1
 - Figure 2
 - Figure 3
-- STERMG goodness of fit of model 1, 2 and 3 separately
 - Figure 5

-**Caveat:**
-STERGM commands sometimes take more than 36 hours to run depending on the network density.
-Besides, after a model completes running, the gof() function calculating goodness of fit of the model takes about 5-8 hours per model.
-Therefore, I saved the network dynamic objects from RTA, model results and goodness of fit stats as `rds` files in the results subfolder.
-I commented out all computationally expensive code chunks and included readRDS codes after each.
-However, reading those files require running all the codes in the STERGM files, which takes 30 seconds on average per file.
+- Goodness-of-fit diagnostics for STERGM Models 1–3

+#### Computational Note
+Estimating STERGM models can be computationally intensive.
+Depending on network density, model estimation may require more than 36 hours.
+In addition, the `gof()` procedure used to calculate goodness-of-fit statistics can require approximately 5–8 hours per model.

+To facilitate reproducibility, network dynamic objects, model outputs, and goodness-of-fit statistics have been saved as `.rds` files in the `results` directory.
+The computationally expensive estimation commands have been commented out and replaced with corresponding `readRDS()` commands.

+Using these saved objects, the full repository can be reproduced in approximately 15 minutes.